 Duke and the Drivers

-As many a ’70s era Boston-area music fan will be quick to point out, the most fun, hardest rocking party and bar band around was Duke and the Drivers.
-They were a favorite of club owners as well, because they had a large and loyal following that was only too willing to travel.
-From the Western Front in Cambridge to Sandy’s in Beverly they got people up and dancing.
+As many a ’70s-era Boston-area music fan will be quick to point out, the most fun, hardest rocking party/bar band around was Duke and the Drivers.
+They were a favorite of club owners because they had a loyal following that was only too willing to travel, and they got people up and dancing from The Western Front in Cambridge to Sandy’s Jazz Revival in Beverly.

-Gut bucket rhythm and blues was their specialty.
-They played both their own songs as well as inspired covers of underappreciated Southern musicians.
-Their energy was infectious and it was obvious they loved what they were doing.
-The Duke had schooled them well.
-Joe was really the driving wheel.
-With his searing, inventive lead guitar parts and vocals filled with what sounded like the gravel taken from the crossroads where Robert Johnson made his satanic deal, he had the propulsive energy that made the Drivers’ music so infectious.
+Gut-bucket rhythm and blues was Duke and The Drivers’ specialty.
+They played a mix of originals and inspired covers of underappreciated bands, especially Southern ones, and their energy was infectious; it was obvious they loved what they were doing and that the Duke had schooled them well.
+With his searing, inventive lead guitar parts and vocals filled with what sounded like the gravel taken from the crossroads where Robert Johnson made his satanic deal, Lilly had a sort of propulsive energy that made The Drivers’ brand of rock ‘n’ roll absolutely irresistible.

-But the other Drivers were fully on board as well.
-The multi-part harmonies and rocking instrumental backing gave Joe an atmosphere in which he could shine.
-And shine he did; as did they all.
-It was high quality and lots of fun.
-They took their craft seriously and respected their audiences.
-They made some records; good ones, too.
-But it was always about the live show.
+But the other Drivers were fully on board as well, each taking their craft very seriously while respecting their audiences.
+Their multi-part harmonies and rocking instrumental backing provided Lilly an acoustical atmosphere in which he could shine and shine he did, as did the whole band, giving audiences high quality and unforgettable fun.
+They cut some great albums, too, but it was always about the live show for Duke and The Drivers.

-They are older now, as is the Duke.
-Some are lawyers, one is a chef.
-Others do what they want, but they have the good sense to regroup now and again, just to show they still have it.
-Duke and the Drivers were, and are, the essence of Boston rock, music for dancing, drinking and good times.
+The guys in the band are much older now, as is the Duke.
+Some are lawyers, one is a chef and others do other things, but they have the good sense to regroup now and again just to show they still have it.
+Duke and the Drivers remain, the essence of Boston rock: music for dancing, drinking and good times.

 (by Fred Johanson)